Mushbyte/magisk-module-shadowsocks/README.md

 # Shadowsocks Magisk Module

-This is a shadowsocks module for Magisk, and includes binaries for arm64 (android 7.0+)
+This is a shadowsocks module for Magisk, adapted from [magisk-module-installer](https://github.com/topjohnwu/magisk-module-installer).
+The module should work for arm64 (android 7.0+).

 ## Included